 \section{Conclusion}

-In this paper, we present an incremental self-supervised learning approach for anomaly detection and localization, leveraging the Transformer as the backbone network.
-Our model adopts an autoencoder-like architecture, consisting of an encoder, a decoder, a reconstruction head, and a classification head.
-We employ a two-stage training strategy: in the first stage, we concentrate on enhancing the encoder's feature extraction capabilities using the Masked Autoencoder method.
-In the second stage, we implement a novel self-supervised learning method that merges reconstruction and pixel classification techniques to focus on developing the decoder's ability to identify local anomalies within images.
-Through ablation experiments, we demonstrate that our two-stage training approach significantly improves the model's anomaly detection performance.
-Additionally, our fusion model effectively combines the strengths of reconstruction and pixel classification methods, resulting in higher detection accuracy.
-Furthermore, our experiments on the MVTec AD dataset reveal that our method outperforms some of the most advanced anomaly detection techniques that rely on CNNs as the backbone network.
+In this paper, we introduce an incremental self-supervised learning approach for anomaly detection and localization, employing the Transformer as the backbone network.
+Our model comprises a ViT encoder, a Transformer-based decoder, a reconstruction head, and a multi-level feature pixel classification head.
+We adopt a two-stage incremental learning training strategy: during the first stage, we enhance the encoder's feature extraction capabilities using the Masked Autoencoder method.
+In the second stage, we implement an innovative pixel-level self-supervised learning method, merging reconstruction and pixel classification to refine the decoder's capacity for anomaly detection and localization.

+Our ablation experiments demonstrate that this two-stage training approach significantly boosts the model's anomaly detection performance.
+Moreover, our fusion model effectively integrates the strengths of reconstruction and pixel classification methods, resulting in improved detection accuracy.
+Our experiments on the MVTec AD dataset further indicate that our method surpasses some of the leading anomaly detection techniques that employ CNNs as the backbone network.